Scuilion/gradle-syntastic-plugin/README.md

 [Plugin Portal](https://plugins.gradle.org/plugin/com.scuilion.syntastic)

 Task
 * syntastic - for working in vim with the [syntastic](https://github.com/scrooloose/syntastic) syntastic checking plugin.
+The task will automatically get called when when building (`gradle build`).

 ##### .vimrc Settings